moseleyc/Lorule-Dark-Ages-Server/README.md

 and be able to handle packets send and received from a running lorule server.

 An example use for this would be a messaging proxy, for relaying communication between aislings across different servers.
-Accessing objects Across Multple Servers, ect
+Accessing objects Across Multple Servers, ect.